mutkuensert/Fragment-Testing-With-Hilt/README.md

 ## About The Project
-This is a project that has been created in order to explain launching a fragment with hilt and testing a screen.
+This is a project that has been created in order to explain launching a fragment with hilt in a test and testing the screen.

 ## How to
 Click on this [blog article link](https://mutkuensert.blogspot.com/2022/09/hilt-kullanlan-projede-fragment-testi.html) to read my explanation of how to make this test.(Written in Turkish)